BrickBldr101/explain/README.md

 # explain
 Explain is a command for linux, where a user uses the command to learn more about another command.

+TO INSTALL:
+open command line in the correct repository as the script and type "./install.py"

 current commands:
 ls
 pwd